missionpinball/mpf-docs/config/digital_outputs.rst

 number:
 ~~~~~~~
 Single value, type: ``string``.
+Defaults to empty.

 The number of your light or driver.
 The exact meaning of this number depends on your platform but is exactly
 the same as if this was a light or driver (depending on the ``type`` setting).

 type:
 ~~~~~
 Single value, type: one of the following options: light, driver.
+Defaults to empty.

 Whether this output is mapped as light or driver.